 Although there are a variety of different ways to put together a will, using a PA estate lawyer is always an attractive option.
 An estate lawyer can ensure that yours will adhere to the laws within your state.
 They can also create a will that is unique to your specific situation.
 It can be less expensive and often more appealing option to go with an online tool to create your will.
 However, it does not take into account laws within your state.
 In some cases, you may risk invalidating all or a portion of your will.

 Beneficiaries are people who will inherit your assets when you pass away.
 It’s important to stay up-to-date regarding your beneficiaries.
 An estate lawyer in Allentown, PA can help you to include and manage the beneficiaries you have listed in your will.
-You will also want to include beneficiaries on any payable on death (POD).
+We can help craft a will to provide your heirs with maximum protection from divorce, creditors, or to qualify them for needs-based government benefits.
+You lose these benefits by using any payable on death (POD).

-Always make sure that you have a plan for what will happen to your children in the event that they are minors.
+Always make sure that you have a plan for what will happen to your children if they are minors.
 You will want to have someone identified to take guardianship in the event of your passing.
-Doing so, may eliminate familial conflict or confusion.
+Doing so may eliminate familial conflict or confusion.
 It may also prevent family members from fighting over your children.
-You will want to also make sure that you have a plan financially for how they will be cared for.
+You will also want to make sure that you have a plan financially for how they will be cared for.